 - Put away the screens.
 E-mailing, texting, and social media chatting are all well and good, but they can’t replace human interaction.
 So call your friends from time to time, try video chatting with your long-distance pals, or better yet, get together in person.
 An e-mail will never replace a hug with your best bud.

 - Make it a habit.
 Sometimes life gets in the way of catching up with a friend and before you know it, months have passed and you haven’t spoken a word to each other.
 So put it on your calendar!
 Every two to four weeks, reach out to your friend.
 Make a lunch date.
 Send a handwritten card.
 Call your friend just to say hello.
 These visits, cards, and calls don’t have to be long; they just have to show that you care.

 - Open up.
 If you close yourself off and refuse to share your thoughts and feelings, you’ll struggle to make close friends.
 Be open and honest with your friends, and share your joys and struggles with them.
 Your friends will appreciate your vulnerability and feel free to share more of themselves in return.

 Value the friends that you have and be open to making new friends, especially as you grow older.

 One of the best ways to make new friends in your sunset years is to join a senior living community.
 Speaking of which, are you looking for a relaxing place to retire near Riverview, Florida?
 Check out the Crossings at Riverview, located near Tampa, Florida.
 We invite you to tour our community, meet our friendly staff, and see our amenities first-hand.
 Overlooking the Alafia River on twelve beautiful acres, the Crossings at Riverview offers a relaxing atmosphere, and our talented team is committed to cultivating a welcoming and vibrant community.
 Our goal is to make our community feel like home for all of our residents.
-To schedule a tour, call 813-296-6165 or contact us online.
+To schedule a tour, contact us online.
 We look forward to meeting you!